 June 9th- 3:30am

 My emotions were everywhere.
 I got up and took a nice warm bath and just cried.
 I don't know why it all of a sudden hit me because I told myself weeks ago how I was soooo ready to have this baby, but the fear of two scared the shit out of me!
 I quickly snapped out of it.
 I took a deep breath and thanked God for giving me the opportunity to carry this baby.
 I know there are women that would have loved to experience this very moment and can not.

 So, we finally get to the nurse station where they walk me to the prep room to get changed into my hospital gown.
-I get on the hospital bed and I'm asked what felt like 50 questions about everything and honestly I couldn't remember most of the questions.
+I get on the hospital bed and I'm asked what felt like 50 questions about everything and honestly I can't remember.
 My heart was beating so fast, I almost felt like I was about to have a panic attack.
 I didn't feel like this when I had my son.
 I was scared.
 They continue to prep me before going back to the operating room.
 No turning back now.... here we go!

-With the epidural complete, my boyfriend comes in and stands on the left of me.
+With the epidural complete, my boyfriend comes in and stands to the left of me and caressed my cheek and asked if I was okay and gave me a kiss.
 I'm laying down looking up at the ceiling and shaking because it was extremely cold in the room.
-One of the nurses gives me a warm blanket and put it around my neck and arms, which are spread out on the table.
+One of the nurses gives me a warm blanket and put it around my neck and arms, which are spread out on the operating table.
 It's so funny what pops in your head when your highly medicated..
 I started to randomly think about popcorn..
 I know, WEIRD!!
 I wanted a bag of movie theater popcorn!
 The medicine made me feel like I was outside of my body watching myself about to have a C-section.
 That's some STRONG medicine!

 I snapped back when my doctor asked me, "Can you feel me doing this?"
 Apparently, she pinching the hell out of my skin and I couldn't feel a thing.
 I tell her no and she says, "That's good because I've already started the incision."
 WHOA!